bqworks/accordion-slider-jquery/docs/api.md

 ## 2. Public methods ##

 The public methods below allow you to manipulate the accordion using external controls.
-There are two ways of calling a public method:
+There are two ways of calling a public method.

 The first way is by calling the `accordionSlider` plugin and passing the name of the method and additional arguments: